✓ Plan and book your perfect crossing – simple, fast, and reliable

 Portugal sits at £39.04 (€45.00) for a three-course dinner for two, Spain at £43.38 (€50.00), and France at £52.06 (€60.00).
 None of these are ‘ultra-cheap on paper' like some Balkan averages, but for mainstream holiday planning, they are excellent value.

 For Ferrygogo travellers, this matters.
-France is the classic ferry win for weekends, road trips, and family holidays.
-Spain remains a strong-value foodie destination, and northern Spain is very accessible by ferry.
+France is the classic ferry win for weekends, road trips, and family holidays via UK to France ferry routes.
+Spain remains a strong-value foodie destination, with excellent ferry connections to northern Spain.
 Portugal is still very doable too, especially if you travel via northern Spain and turn the journey into a road trip rather than a sprint.

 So what do we conclude from the country numbers?